nuzulul/kv-storage/README.md

 await delete(key:string)
 ```

-To delete a key-value pair, call the delete() method, return a promise which resolves with:
+To delete a key-value pair, call the delete() method
-* true = Delete successful
-* false = Delete failed

 ### Has key-value pairs